 The Body Shop started campaigning to end animal testing in cosmetics.
 We were the first global cosmetics company to fight this cruelty.

 Following our sustained campaign, the UK government banned animal testing for cosmetic products and ingredients.

 Campaigning by The Body Shop and BUAV (British Union for the Abolition of Vivisection, now Cruelty Free International) contributed to a European Union ban on animal testing in cosmetic products.

 The European Union implements its ban on animal testing in cosmetic ingredients.

-Finally, to ensure good tolerance on people we will often test our products using patch testing, which involves placing a very small amount of product on person's skin to ensure that it is safe and effective, usually at the final stage of testing a new formula.
+3. Finally, to ensure good tolerance on people, we will often test our products using patch testing.
+This involves placing a very small amount of product on a person's skin to ensure that it is safe and effective, usually at the final stage of testing a new formula.